FindArticles FindArticles

 SHARE

-Lambda, the AI infrastructure provider known for on-demand GPU compute, is reportedly preparing an initial public offering, according to The Information.
-The company has engaged Morgan Stanley, J.P.
-Morgan, and Citi to guide a potential listing, a move that would make Lambda one of the few specialized GPU cloud players to test public markets after a rival’s debut.
+Lambda, the AI infrastructure company that’s perhaps best known for its on-demand GPU compute service, is preparing to launch its data training solution and announced a pre-funding round that brings the value of the company to $2.2 billion.
+The company has hired Morgan Stanley, J.P.
+Morgan and Citi to advise it for a potential listing, which would make Lambda one of the few specialized GPU cloud players to explore the public markets since the debut of one of its competitors.

 Table of Contents

-• Why an IPO for a GPU cloud
+• Why a GPU cloud needs an IPO

 • Competitive pressures and risks